Tyler-Jay-Stevahn/Chess-Engines/README.md

     - has good stability with CuteChess GUI
     - has bad stability with Banksiagui
-    - does not have any scoring method for moves
+    - does not have any scoring method for moves Test.py currently is messing around with a scoring method.
+- Note: this is still in the testing phase and it is using the Randm_moves.py as a baseline.